kmvu/Capstone-ML/Reports/report.md

 #### Strategy (Algorithm) ####

-Since our dataset is considered as a small dataset (< 10,000 images), and quite similar to **imageNet** database, we need a strategy to make sure we train the pre-trained model in an optimized way to fit our problem.
+Since our dataset is considered as a small dataset (less than 10,000 images), and quite similar to **imageNet** database, we need a strategy to make sure we train the pre-trained model in an optimized way to fit our problem.
 For this scenario, we will `freeze` all the pre-trained layers in the original network.
 In other words, we don't train the original layers again, but using the pre-trained weights from **imageNet** instead.

 Doing this will allow us to add new extra custom layers in place of the original output layer, so that the model can produce the desire result uniquely to our flower problem.